-The PMOC received the Third Quarter 2015 Mitigation Monitoring Reporting Program (MMRP) update from SFMTA on November 19, 2015.
-The PMOC will review this document in December.
-Based on its previous review of the Second Quarter MMRP, the PMOC concludes that SFMTA is conducting monitoring in accordance with the established plan and that SFMTA is implementing appropriate mitigation actions when conditions that could lead to significant impacts are encountered.
+The PMOC received the Second Quarter 2015 Mitigation Monitoring Reporting Program (MMRP) update from SFMTA on August 27, 2015.
+Based on its review of the Second Quarter MMRP, the PMOC concludes that SFMTA is conducting monitoring in accordance with the established plan and that SFMTA is implementing appropriate mitigation actions when conditions that could lead to significant impacts are encountered.